isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The convention for operator overloads (especially on value types) is for `operator=(const T&)` to perform the assignment and then return (non-const) `*this`.
-This ensures consistency with standard library types and follows the principle of "do as the ints do."
+This ensures consistency with standard-library types and follows the principle of "do as the ints do."

 ##### Note